List of free agents by position (with a bit of Redskins-specific commentary)

 3%

-trade up in the draft to get the QB they want(29 votes)
+trade up in the draft to get the QB they want(34 votes)

 -

-Sign Teddy Bridgewater(42 votes)
+Sign Teddy Bridgewater(48 votes)

 -

-Sign Dante Fowler(18 votes)
+Sign Dante Fowler(19 votes)

 -